Understanding Health Insurance: What It Is & Its Role In The Workplace

 3. Wellness Incentives

 A growing trend in health insurance involves incorporating wellness incentives to encourage healthier lifestyles among policyholders.
-Insurers are recognising the long-term benefits of preventive care and healthy living, both for individuals and the broader healthcare system.
+Insurers recognise the long-term benefits of preventive care and healthy living, both for individuals and the broader healthcare system.
 To promote these goals, insurance plans may offer discounts, rewards, or lower premiums to individuals who actively engage in wellness activities.

 The Importance of Health Insurance in the Workplace